GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

    Clicking the **Capture profile** button from the Profiling UI will capture a frame and write the results to disk.

-* **Use the Ctrl-Shift-C hotkey**
+* **Use the Ctrl-Alt-C hotkey**

-   Using Ctrl-Shift-C hotkey on Windows or Linux® (see :ref:`HotkeyCapture`) will capture a frame and write the results to disk.
+   Using Ctrl-Alt-C default hotkey on Windows or Linux® will capture a frame and write the results to disk.

+   This can be configured **before launching an application** by clicking the edit button to the right of the hotkey label and then entering a series of key presses.

 Example output: